Every day at ten o’clock in the morning, I take Tok—the dog who might make me a dog person—for a walk.

 Weeks later the trail looks like this.

-And that is where we are at—walking towards winter’s end with my cleats make a crunching sound the entire time.
+And that is where we are at—walking towards winter’s end with my cleats making a crunching sound the entire time.
+Crunch.
+Crunch.
+Crunch.

 It is March.
 There is plenty of light and by mid-day it can be 20-30 degrees.
 I know you southerns think that is chilly, but those temps can feel quite balmy after a long Alaskan winter.
 I might just wear two layers instead of three.